iv-org/invidious/CONTRIBUTING.md

 Code contributions are handled through
 [Github's Pull Requests (PRs)](https://github.com/iv-org/invidious/pulls).

-Invidious' backend is developped in Crystal, a compiled language inspired from Ruby.
-The frontend is developped using Crystal's own templating engine (ECR) with some vanilla JS and CSS.
+Invidious' backend is developed in Crystal, a compiled language inspired from Ruby.
+The frontend is developed using Crystal's own templating engine (ECR) with some vanilla JS and CSS.

 Invidious follows more or less closely the [Crystal coding convention] (https://crystal-lang.org/reference/latest/conventions/coding_style.html#directory-and-file-names),